Manak-hash/ToDo-APP/README.md

 2. Click the "Add" button or press Enter.

 ### Mark as Completed:
-- Click on a task to mark it as completed.
+- Click on the checkbox next to a task to mark it as completed.

 ### Delete a Task:
-- Double-click or long-press on a task to delete it.
+- Click the trash button next to a task to delete it.

 ### Reorder Tasks:
 - Drag and drop tasks to reorder them.

+### Clear All Tasks:
+- Click the "Clear All" button to remove all tasks.

 ## Access the App
 You can access the ToDo App directly by visiting the following link: [ToDo App](https://manak-hash.github.io/ToDo-APP/)